UofT-DSI/production/lessons/part_3/production_3_training.md

 ::::::{.columns}
 :::{.column}

-+ Natural ground truth labels or natural labels occur when the system can automatically evaluate or partially predictions.
++ Natural ground truth labels or natural labels occur when the system can automatically evaluate or partially predict.
-+ Examples: time traveled on a certain route on Google maps, stock return, etc.
++ Examples: time travelled on a particular route on Google Maps, stock return, etc.
 + Natural labels are inexpensive to obtain and motivate many ML projects.

 :::
 :::{.column}

-+ Recommender systems are the prime example of natural labels: we will knokw if the recommendation was good, if it was acted on.
++ Recommender systems are the prime example of natural labels: we will know if the recommendation was good, if it was acted on.
-+ Many tasks can be framed as recommendation tasks, for example, predicting ads' clickthrough rate can be thought as recommending the best ads.
++ Many tasks can be framed as recommendation tasks; for example, predicting an ad's clickthrough rate can be reframed as recommending the best ads.
 + Natural labels that are inferred from user behaviours like clicks and ratings are known as behavioural labels.
-+ Baehavioural labels can be:
++ Behavioural labels can be:

     - Explicit labels are observed from user behaviour (click, upvote, rating, etc.)
-    - Implict labels are inferred by non-behaviour, for example, ads that are not clicked.
+    - Implicit labels are inferred by non-behaviour, for example, ads that are not clicked.

-+ Inferring an implicit label depends on the deedback loop length, which is the time between serving a prediction and the feedback on it is provided.
++ Inferring an implicit label depends on the feedback loop length, which is the time between serving a prediction and the feedback on it provided.

 :::